Overview

 withdrawals in the Client’s account.
 The Client is encouraged to notify Walser Wealth if changes occur in his/her

 personal financial situation that might adversely affect his/her investment plan.
+Additional reviews may be

-Additional reviews may be triggered by material market, economic or political events.
+triggered by material market, economic or political events.
+A Client’s risk tolerance may be re-evaluated if economic

-A Client’s risk tolerance may be re-evaluated if economic conditions cause portfolio performance that is outside
+conditions cause portfolio performance that is outside their comfort level.

 C. Review Reports

-The Client will receive brokerage statements no less than quarterly from the trustee or custodian.
+The Client will receive brokerage statements no less than quarterly from the trustee or Custodian.
 These brokerage

-statements are sent directly from the custodian to the Client.
+statements are sent directly from the Custodian to the Client.
 The Client may also establish electronic access to the

-custodian’s website so that the Client may view these reports and their account activity.
+Custodian’s website so that the Client may view these reports and their account activity.
 Client brokerage statements

 will include all positions, transactions and fees relating to the Client’s account[s].
 The Advisor may also provide